HomeArticlesGuideNRI Investment Guide

 The LTCG Tax Calculator helps NRIs calculate the exact tax liability on equity gains for any given financial year.

-DTAA — avoiding double taxation
+DTAA, avoiding double taxation

 DTAA, the Double Taxation Avoidance Agreement, is the bilateral treaty between India and your country of residence that prevents the same income from being taxed twice.
 India has DTAAs with over 90 countries, including the USA, UK, UAE, Singapore, Canada, Australia, Germany, and all Gulf Cooperation Council (GCC) countries.

-1. A Tax Residency Certificate (TRC) from the tax authorities of your country of residence
+To claim DTAA benefits, submit a Tax Residency Certificate (TRC) from the tax authorities of your country of residence, along with Form 10F, a self-declaration form available on the Indian income tax portal.

 Tax in your country of residence